 Student Pre-Departure Resources

 CAPA The Global Education Network strives to fully prepare their students to have safe, enjoyable, academically rigorous, and life-changing experiences abroad.
-To that end, the Pre-Departure Resources section contains a number of documents which have been designed to help students as they prepare for their overseas experience.
+To that end, the Pre-Departure Resources section contains a number of tabs filled with information designed to help students as they prepare for their overseas experience.
 CAPA Pre-Departure Services team members are available to answer questions at every step of the process, from recruitment and application to advising and sendoff.
 However, we encourage you to review the following resources, including detailed student handbooks, information on diversity and more.